kskshaf/assrender/README.md

 `string charset`

 Character set to use, in GNU iconv or enca format.
-Defaults to UTF-8.
+Defaults to detect the BOM and fallback to UTF-8 if BOM not found.
 Example enca format: `enca:pl:cp1250`
 (guess the encoding for Polish, fall back on `cp1250`)